 Further amendments address the conditions under which juveniles may be detained and released.
-The bill specifies that juveniles can only be released to responsible adults and outlines the requirements for monitoring agencies regarding electronic monitoring of offenders awaiting trial for violent or sex offenses.
-It emphasizes the necessity of real-time monitoring and immediate law enforcement response for any violations of release conditions.
+The bill specifies that juveniles can only be released to responsible adults or the Department of Children, Youth, and Families, and outlines the process for monitoring juveniles on probation bonds.
+It also establishes that a monitoring agency cannot agree to monitor offenders awaiting trial for violent or sex offenses unless certain conditions, including real-time monitoring and immediate law enforcement response, are met.
 Overall, the bill aims to enhance public safety and accountability in the pretrial release process.

 Statutes affected: